AowynB/NQueens/write-up/write-up.typ

 [Still needs to be filled in.]

 = The Algorithm
+== A Method For Storing Solutions
+[Prove that the solutions always form the cyclic pattern, shouldn't be too hard] If we were to store the full matrix, we'd be using $Theta(N^2)$ bits, which is very bad.
+Thus, we cunningly use a better method, bringing this down to $Theta(N log_2(N))$ bits: adjacency lists.
+Since each vertex has exactly $1$ edge going from, and exactly $1$ going to, we notice that each vertex in the adjacency list has exactly one vertex it points to.
+Using the graph in @N4Sol1, we would write (with newlines and colons added for human readability, the machine shall not be given such luxuries) $ 00000010\ 00:01\ 01:11\ 10:00\ 11:10 $.
+The first eight bits represent the number of nodes that we have -- for $N = 4$, we have four vertices, which we can represent in two bits.
+Then, on each line, we have "vertex:linked-vertex".

+We now prove that it takes $log_2(N) + 2N log_2(N) in Theta(N log_2(N))$ space (it's $8 + N log_2(N)$ in our actual program, since that's easier for the computer).
+Notice that the number of bits required to represent a number $N in NN$ is $log_2(N)$.
+Furthermore, we have $2N$ of these in our adjacency list.
+We multiply, and hence have $log_2(N) + 2N log_2(N) in Theta(N log_2(N))$ bits required.
+As said previously, the first $log_2(N)$ will likely be set to $8$, though for large enough $N$ (I.E., $N > 256$, which we are unlikely to successfully compute), this will no longer work, and another constant is needed.

+It's worth noting that this'll add more overhead when getting solutions out of cold storage.
+There are other methods for storage that we found and discussed, which #emph[may] be used in other parts of the program, say, while computing solutions.

 == A Simplified Model
 Much of the guts our algorithm was inspired by a wonderful paper by Richards @AlgorithmIdea.
 Please note that this is a rough outline of the algorithm; later, we'll describe a more efficient approach.